mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-4-Day2AtCoredge.md

 ---

 **It's day two as a Linux Admin Trainee at Coredge and it is a great day!**

----
- - I learned some basics of Git and GitHub by Manoj my Colleague.
+I learned some basics of Git and GitHub by Manoj my Colleague.
- - Here are some detail I shared with you guys.
+Here are some detail I shared with you guys.

----

 **Git**
+Git is an open source distributed version control system used by developers from basic to advance projects.

 **GitHub**
 Github is a website which allows developers to store and manage their code by using git.